What is Food Policy?

 A food policy can be as broad as a federal regulation on food labeling or as local and specific as a zoning law that lets city dwellers raise honeybees.
 Decisions range from formal pieces of legislation to voluntary guidelines and administrative processes that allow for certain programs to flourish.

-The mission of the Greater Cincinnati Regional Food Policy Council is To promote a healthy, equitable, and sustainable food system for all within Greater Cincinnati’s ten-county region through policy, systems, and environment change.
+The mission of the Greater Cincinnati Regional Food Policy Council is to advance a healthy, equitable, and sustainable food system for all within Greater Cincinnati’s ten-county region through policy, systems, and environment change.

 The State of Local Food report (created in 2012) will be updated this year!